nsidc/pmesdr/README.md

 utilities, including memory allocation routines and several small routines for handling gridded data geometry.

-## Ancillary Data
+## Notes

 ### Region Definition Files

-Required by `meas_meta_make`, stored in the `ref/` directory.
+The region definition files are required inputs to `meas_meta_make`, stored in the `ref/` directory.
 These files control the processing configuration for a requested batch of processing.

 `regiondef1.dat` is the general region definition file, containing region ids for many regions used in historical development at BYU.
 The regions ids used for